This blog is about Wedding photography,but from a slightly different perspective.

 This blog is just about What I Can Do For You.

-I don't want this blog to be about me - but about what I can offer you, what I offer to you as a wedding photographer.
+This blog isn't about me - but about what I can offer you, what I can do for you as a wedding photographer on your Wedding Day.

 The First thing that I offer you is Stress Free Wedding Photography - so one less thing to worry about on your wedding day.